erikoest/gamlenorge/README.md

 Degree of atmospheric haziness.
 Defaults to 1.

+### green_limit

+Maximum height level of green landscape.
+Defaults to 800.

+### snow_limit

+Minimum height level of snow.
+Defaults to 10000.

 ### sky_lum

 Degree of luminance on the sky towards the horizon.
 0 is constant blue sky, higher values give more light.
 Defaults to 1.